 Olam began its rubber business in 2007, when we invested in Euronext Paris-listed SIPH, one of the world’s leading private rubber companies with plantations in Côte d’Ivoire, Ghana, Liberia and Nigeria.
 The investment, made through Naavu Investments, a joint venture between Olam and Wilmar, has given us access to more than 43,000 hectares of rubber plantations in these regions, as well as a further 71,000 hectares used in specific outgrower programmes.

 Identified as one of our key business thrusts in 2009, our corporate strategy for rubber involves:

 - Selective entry into upstream rubber assets in Indochina or Equatorial West Africa.
 Olam has partnered with the Government of the Republic of Gabon in a 60:40 Joint Venture to develop 28,000 hectares of rubber plantations in Bitam by 2019.

 - Selective participation into core supply chain businesses in Southeast Asia

 - Leveraging on our risk management capabilities to build a world-class rubber trading team

 We are committed to sustainably developing our rubber plantations and consulting reputable environmental consultants.
-In the absence of any industry norms, we aim to create our own sustainability standard for our rubber plantation development.
+In the absence of any industry norms, we aim to grow sustainably according to the Olam’s Plantations, Concessions and Farms Code.